Dre Campbell Farm

 Vermicomposting

 Vermicomposting, which uses worms, is another great method.
-Worm bins are surprisingly clean and produce compost quickly, but they do require a little care.
+Worm bins are manageable and small, making them ideal for small spaces.

-This aerobic method uses red wriggler worms to break down organic waste in a ventilated bin.
+This method uses red wriggler worms and beneficial microorganisms.
+They work together to break down organic waste in a ventilated bin.

 Moreover, you can build your own worm-powered bin, or you can purchase one like the Hungry Bin.
 You can also use a worm bag like this one.